Migrate On-Premises Firewall Management Center Managed Secure Firewall Threat Defense to Cloud-Delivered Firewall Management Center

 • High availability switchover is supported during the 14 days evaluation period.

-• Onboarding On-Prem Management Center Method Using SDC
+• Onboarding On-Premises Firewall Management Center Method Using Credentials

-• High availability break or high availability switchover is not supported during the 14 days evaluation period.
+• High availability break and high availability switchover are not supported during the 14 days evaluation period.
 You can perform these operations after committing the changes manually or automatically after the evaluation period.

 • After a switchover, onboard the new active unit, which was previously in standby mode, and then start a migration job on the devices.